 Jennifer Love Hewitt is born in Waco, Texas.
 As a child actor, she appeared

-in television commercials and the Disney Channel series Kids Incorporated.
-Her Disney credits
+in television commercials and the Disney Channel series Kids Incorporated (1989-1991).
+As an

-include The Hunchback of Notre Dame II as Madellaine, the main protagonist's love interest, and as a choir member in Sister Act 2: Back in the Habit (a Touchstone production).
-Hewitt starred in the television series Ghost Whisperer (co-produced by Touchstone/ABC) for 5 seasons.
+adult, her Disney credits include The Hunchback of Notre Dame II as the voice of Madellaine (the main protagonist's love interest), a choir member in the 1993 Sister Act 2: Back in the Habit (a Touchstone production), and the voice of Thumbelina in the 2002 animated fantasy The Adventures of Tom Thumb and Thumbelina.
+In 1998 she appeared in an episode of ABC's Boy Meets World.
+Hewitt starred as Melinda Gordon in the television series Ghost Whisperer (co-produced by Touchstone/ABC) for 5 seasons.

 Boys' Club Days at Disneyland kicks off for the next two days.